aldevthechief/langbot/README.md

+# langlearn bot
  a little telegram bot that helps you expand your vocabulary in various languages